panGenerator/open-future-visual-essay/content/01_intro.md

 ---
 title: "An Open Movement"
 subtitle: "to Leverage  \nthe Promise of  \n_the Internet"
-subsubtitle: "At the beginning of the XXI century, the internet gave birth to the  \n_open movement"
+subsubtitle: "At the beginning of the XXI century, the internet gave birth to the open movement"
-subsubtitle_xl: "At the beginning of the XXI century, the internet gave birth to the open  \n_movement"
 quote: "commons based  \npeer production"
 quote_author: "Yochai Benkler"
 ---